 - Number of RPs the leader had

-- The teams within 3 (teams within 12 in parentheses), asterisk (*) denotes computer team
+- The teams within 3 of the RP leader, including yourself (teams within 12 in parentheses) ((teams in double parentheses trail by more than 12 and will be shown after the season is over)), asterisk (*) denotes computer team

 You will see an option to turn on the "Auto-Recruiter" on your recruiting home page.
 The auto recruiter is meant to help out in case you forget to recruit for a week.
 It follows these rules: